gfx-rs/wgpu/player/README.md

 # wgpu player

-This is application that allows replaying the `wgpu` workloads recorded elsewhere.
-You must use the player built from the same revision as an application was linking to, or otherwise the data may fail to load.
+This is an application that allows replaying the `wgpu` workloads recorded elsewhere.
+It requires the player to be built from the same revision as an application was linking to, or otherwise the data may fail to load.

 Launch as: